Communication Studies (CMST)

 CMST 420.
 HEALTH COMMUNICATION.
 5 Credits.

-This course surveys theory, research and practice in health communication and health literacy.
+Survey of theory, research, and practice in health communication and health literacy.
 Topics include clinician-patient interaction, family communication, group and organizational communication, mass media and web-based campaigns.

 CMST 430.
 COMMUNICATION IN ORGANIZATIONS.
 5 Credits.